-Having lived most of my life in Canberra we tend not to think about snow to much but the entirety of this walk is over 1500metres in altitude and the summit of Mount Gingera itself is almost 1900metres so decent snow on the ground is to be expected in mid winter.
-If you are trying to walk this trail in winter and the road isn’t closed due to heavy snow please ensure that your vehicle and your driving skills are up to scratch.
-I would also suggest considering snow shoes if you do this walk in mid winter.
+Having lived most of my life in Canberra I tend not to think about snow too much but the entirety of this walk is over 1500 metres in altitude and the summit of Mount Gingera itself is almost 1900 metres so decent snow on the ground is to be expected in mid winter.
+If you are trying to walk this trail in winter and the road isn’t closed due to heavy snow, please ensure your vehicle and your driving skills are up to scratch.
+I would also suggest considering snow shoes if doing this walk in mid winter.

-I started this walk just past 9:00am in the morning and the road to the base of Mount Gingera is an ‘ok’ walk but nothing spectacular in itself.
-This walk is all about Mount Gingera.
-In fact the old saying of ‘its the journey not the destinantion’ doesn’t apply to this walk.
+I started this walk just past 9:00am in the morning and the road to the base of Mount Gingera is an ‘OK’ walk but nothing spectacular in itself.
+In fact the old saying of ‘its the journey not the destination’ doesn’t apply to this walk.
 This walk is all about the destination!
-The management road is well maintained, easy under foot and easy to navigate.
-You need to pay a bit more attention in winter time when the snow obscures the way a bit.
-On thing that I did find disheartening on tis trail was that the first 2km involved walking down hill, in fact it involved a 200metre descent.
-All I could think of at this stage was that I had to make up this altitude loss.
+The management road is well maintained, rocky under foot but easy to navigate.
+You need to pay a bit more attention when there is snow because trail can be a bit obscured.
+One thing I did find disheartening on this trail was that the first 2 km involved walking down hill, in fact it involved a 200 metre descent.
+All I could think of at this stage was I had to make up this altitude loss.

-Follow the road and the signage and keep an eye out for the minimal signage and you will eventually arrive at Pryor’s Hut which is 5km into the walk.
-This is an old working hut which can be used in an emergency to get out of the weather and looking at the interpretive material in the hut is well worth a visit.
+Follow the road and keep an eye out for the minimal signage and you will eventually arrive at Pryor’s Hut which is 5 km into the walk.
+This is an old working hut which can be used in an emergency to get out of the weather and the interpretive material in the hut is well worth a look.
 There is also a toilet just off to one side which is quite handy.